Azure/iotedge-lorawan-starterkit/docs/user-guide/upgrade.md

 ## Release 2.0.0-alpha (not released yet)

 With release 2.0.0 we will use .NET 6 for the starter kit.
 Our docker images will be based on Debian 11 (Bullseye).
 Please make sure that if you plan to use our Docker images, you use a Debian 11-based OS instead of Debian 10.
-If you plan to use a Debian 10-based OS, you might need to build a custom Docker image.
+If you plan to use a Debian 10-based OS on an ARM device, you might need to build a custom Docker image.

 ### Upgrading to Raspberry Pi OS (bullseye)